Japan PM contender Kono wants stimulus to focus on energy, 5G | Politics

 Japan PM contender Kono wants stimulus to focus on energy, 5G

 Suga's abrupt decision two weeks ago to step down set off a flurry of campaigning among senior figures of his Liberal Democratic Party (LDP).
-Former defence minister Fumio Kishida and former internal affairs minister Sanae Takaichi are running against https://www.reuters.com/world/asia-pacific/key-economic-policy-stances-japans-next-pm-candidates-2021-09-10 Kono in the Sept.
+Former defence minister Fumio Kishida, former internal affairs minister Sanae Takaichi, and former internal affairs minister Seiko Noda are running against Kono in the Sept.

 - Country: